TeneikaAskew/BWD2022/README.md

-# BWD2022

-Black Women Data 2022
+# Black Women in Data 2022

-Power BI Workshop
+Black Women Data 2022 - Power BI Workshop

 **Case:** You are a consultant working with a human capital division that provides people analytics services to Fortune 500 organizations.
 The organization has asked you to build a dashboard around their team and organizational performance and employee sentiment.
 This case is inspired by this[ Kaggle challenge](https://www.kaggle.com/datasets/rhuebner/human-resources-data-set).